Finding Eigenvalues the Rupert Way: Introduction

 \section{Introduction}

-Way in his PhD thesis \cite{WAY2009}, supervised by Bridges at the University of Surrey, developed numerical results supporting the hypothesis that parallel transport in the Hopf bundle could locate and measure the multiplicity of eigenvalues for linearizations of reaction-diffusion equations at travelling waves.
+Way, in his PhD thesis \cite{WAY2009}, developed numerical results supporting the hypothesis that parallel translation in the Hopf bundle could locate and measure the multiplicity of eigenvalues for linearizations of reaction-diffusion equations, on the real line, about travelling waves.
 A generic Hopf bundle is represented as $S^{2n-1}\subset \mathbb{C}^n$, over the base space $\mathbb{C}P^{n-1}$, with fiber $S^1$.
 Therefore, any non-zero vector in the space $\mathbb{C}^n$ can be mapped to the Hopf bundle $S^{2n-1}$ via spherical projection.
-This realization of the Hopf bundle as a subset of $\mathbb{C}^n$ allows one to consider an arbitrary dynamical system, and map non-zero solutions onto the Hopf bundle.
-The Hopf bundle is useful for studying the dynamics precisely because it has a generic realization in any phase space $\mathbb{C}^n$.
-By constructing our problem appropriately, we may develop a winding number through the parallel transport in the fiber of the Hopf bundle, $S^1$, induced by the dynamics in the phase space.
+This realization of the Hopf bundle as a subset of $\mathbb{C}^n$ allows one to consider an arbitrary complex dynamical system, such as that arising in the Evans function theory, and map non-zero solutions onto the Hopf bundle.
+By constructing our problem appropriately, we may develop a winding number through the parallel translation in the fiber of the Hopf bundle, $S^1$, induced by the dynamics in the phase space.

-In particular, the eigenvalue problem for a reaction diffusion operator, linearized about a steady state, gives rise to a dynamical system on $\mathbb{C}^n$.
+In particular, the eigenvalue problem for a reaction diffusion operator, linearized about a steady state travelling wave, gives rise to a dynamical system on $\mathbb{C}^n$.
 For such linearizations, Way studied the winding in the fiber $S^1$ and its relationship to the eigenvalues of the operator.
-Projecting $\lambda$ dependent special solutions in $\mathbb{C}^n$ onto $S^{2n-1}$, the dynamics on $\mathbb{C}^n$ induce parallel transport in the Hopf bundle.
-The winding in the fiber is denoted the geometric phase, related to the quantum geometric phase as discussed by Way \cite{WAY2009}, and Chruscinski and Jamiolkowski \cite{2012geometric}.
-In this work we will show that special solutions will pick up information from the dynamics on $\mathbb{C}^n$, and the winding of loops of special solutions can describe the spectrum of the linear operator.
-Way's method is to be considered a new development of the Evans function, introduced in Section \ref{section:efunct}, that reformulates the eigenvalue calculation in a novel geometric setting.
+Projecting these $\lambda$ dependent, particular solutions onto $S^{2n-1}$ the dynamics on $\mathbb{C}^n$ induce parallel translation in the Hopf bundle.
+The winding in the fiber is called the geometric phase, because of its relationship with Berry's phase in quantum mechanics (e.g.\ Berry~\cite{berry-paper}, Way~\cite{WAY2009}, Chruscinski \& Jamiolkowski \cite{2012geometric}).
+In this work we show that particular solutions will pick up information from the dynamics on $\mathbb{C}^n$, and that the winding of these loops of particular solutions can be used to describe the spectrum of the linear operator.
+The method of geometric phase is to be considered as a new development of the Evans function that reformulates the eigenvalue calculation.